 If you are refused an application for education transport then you have a right to appeal against this decision.
 However appeals can only be made in respect of a refusal to provide transport and not for a change in an already existing provision or for the mode of transport offered.

-Contact 01344 352209 for an appeal form.
+Please see Section 7 for further information on how to make an appeal.